Master of Fine Arts (Sculpture)

 Real-World Applications

-Graduates pursuing the Master of Fine Arts (Sculpture) gain experience in dynamic real-world settings.
-The curriculum blends studio practice with industry collaboration, preparing students to work confidently in art foundries, independent studios, public art programs, and fabrication facilities.
+Graduates pursuing the Master of Fine Arts (Sculpture) gain valuable experience in dynamic, real-world environments.
+The curriculum integrates studio practice with industry collaboration, preparing students to work confidently in art foundries, independent studios, public art initiatives, and fabrication facilities.

-Partnerships with companies such as Art Castings of Colorado provide students with valuable hands-on experience in professional settings.
-At the same time, outreach programs allow students to build leadership skills, organize exhibitions, and directly manage sculpture projects for diverse audiences.
+Strategic partnerships with organizations such as Art Castings of Colorado offer hands-on experience in professional settings.
+Additionally, outreach programs help students build leadership skills, organize exhibitions, and manage sculpture projects for diverse audiences.

 Stay Ahead of the Curve

-The Master of Fine Arts (Sculpture) curriculum reflects the latest advancements in traditional and digital fabrication techniques.
-Students learn CNC cutting, 3D printing, digital sculpting, and integrating new materials alongside timeless practices like foundry casting and blacksmithing.
+The curriculum incorporates the latest advancements in both traditional and digital fabrication techniques.
+Students gain hands-on experience with CNC cutting, 3D printing, digital sculpting, and the integration of emerging materials, while continuing to refine timeless practices such as foundry casting and blacksmithing.

 Hands-on Activities

-Experiential learning forms a central part of the Master of Fine Arts (Sculpture) program, offering students immersive opportunities to apply theory to practice.
-Activities like operating an iron casting furnace, building blacksmithing tools, and designing gallery installations challenge students to engage deeply with materials, techniques, and creative problem-solving.
+Experiential learning is a core component of the Master of Fine Arts (Sculpture) program, offering students immersive opportunities to apply theory through hands-on practice.
+Activities such as operating iron casting furnaces, forging blacksmithing tools, and designing gallery installations challenge students to engage deeply with materials, techniques, and creative problem-solving.

-On a regional level, the traveling foundry and blacksmith shop allows students to lead community workshops, gaining valuable leadership, teaching, and organizational skills that significantly boost professional readiness upon graduation.
+Regionally, the traveling foundry and blacksmith shop enables students to lead community workshops, gaining valuable experience in leadership, teaching, and project management—skills that significantly enhance professional readiness upon graduation.

 What You’ll Learn: